TAyueva/determining_optimal_lesson_prices/README.md

 **Project overview**

 For this project, I collected information about 2776 English teachers from the italki website, prepared a detailed analysis of the available data, optimized existing features and created new ones.

 Based on the prepared features using data science and machine learning, I built a model for optimal lesson price calculation.
-Data for 60-minute lessons was used exclusively, as this lesson offering is mandatory and cannot be unselected.

 **Project outcomes**